-These guidelines will help define our meaning of “Press Ready” and will also help you to understand any art charges that might be applied to your print order.
-If you have any questions or concerns please do not hesitate to call us or email us at firstname.lastname@example.org.
+We prefer Press Ready PDF files (with bleed included, all fonts embedded in single page format), supplied along with their native files in case they are needed for alterations.
+These guidelines will help define our meaning of “Press Ready” and will also help you to understand any art charges that might be applied to your order.
+If you have any questions or concerns please do not hesitate to call or email us at firstname.lastname@example.org.

 - Please use the Collect for Output or Package Function of your application and allow the application to collect the components of the job instead of trying to find and collect every piece yourself.
 You will find this to be a tremendous time saver both on your end and ours.